-To attract non-Southlanders, the Southern Institute of Technology in Invercargill has operated a zero-fees regime since 2001.
-This came under pressure in 2008 when the Tertiary Education Commission cut 1,300 students and $6.2 million from the budget.
-Here the Minister of Education, Pete Hodgson, is visiting Invercargill, but he did not revoke the cuts.
+To attract non-Southlanders, the Southern Institute of Technology in Invercargill introduced a zero-fees regime in 2001.
+This came under pressure in 2008 when the Tertiary Education Commission cut 1,300 students and $6.2 million from SIT’s budget.
+Minister of Education Pete Hodgson (seen here) visited Invercargill, but did not revoke the cuts.

 Te whakamahi i tēnei tūemi

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.